n0shake/Public-APIs/README.md

 - [FitBit](https://dev.fitbit.com/docs/) - Web API for accessing data from Fitbit activity trackers, Aria scale, and manually entered logs.
 - [HealthGraph](https://runkeeper.com/developer/healthgraph/registration-authorization) - RunKeeper's web-based HealthGraph API presents Health Graph data, and provides information about a user and friends.
+- [Open Food Facts](https://en.wiki.openfoodfacts.org/API): Open Food Facts is a database of food products with ingredients, allergens, nutrition facts and all the tidbits of information we can find on product labels.
 - [Strava](https://strava.github.io/api/) - API for accessing and managing data about athletes, activities and segments.
 - [Withings](http://oauth.withings.com/api) - Access to data from Withings activity trackers and body measures.
 - [USDA API](https://ndb.nal.usda.gov/ndb/doc/index) - United States Department of Agriculture Open Source API for gathering nutritional data, and food reports.